slightlynybbled/weibull/docs/briefintro.rst

 In general, if only a small number of data points are available, then the approximation using Weibull paper or its equivalent will generate good results.
 If there is a relatively large body of data available, then MLE methods are preferred.
 Both methods will generally give acceptable results, assuming that the Weibull distribution adequately describes the process.

-Currently, this package uses only the linear regression technique for estimating :math:`\beta` and :math:`\eta`, although it may support the MLE method in the future.
+Currently, this package uses the linear regression (LR) and maximum likelihood estimation (MLE) techniques for estimating :math:`\beta` and :math:`\eta`.
+Generally, MLE is preferred for larger data sets while LR is preferred for smaller data sets (less than 15).
+Examination of the fit is still essential in both methods to determine if the model actually fits the data appropriately.

 .. todo: Better explanation of plotting method, including censored and uncensored data